alta3/sipgate/README.md

 1. A sipgate server, with a single interface in the alt3 services subnet `10.1.16.0/24`
 2. A valid domain `sip.alta3.com`
+3. NTP config update
-3. A SSL certificate `lets-encrypt`
+4. A SSL certificate `lets-encrypt`
-4. A js SIP client
+5. A js SIP client
-5. NGINX to serve the js SIP client
+6. NGINX to serve the js SIP client
-6. Kamailio Secure Web socket to SIP gateway `WSS to SIP`
+7. Kamailio Secure Web socket to SIP gateway `WSS to SIP`
-7. siremix kamailio DB manager
+8. siremix kamailio DB manager
-8. NAT Traversal RTP proxy `rtpengine`
+9. NAT Traversal RTP proxy `rtpengine`
-9. A turn server for NAT traversal  `coturn`
+10. A turn server for NAT traversal  `coturn`
-10. A SIP target to call. `asterisk server`
+11. A SIP target to call. `asterisk server`

 ----